johnsbrook/08_Engine_Employee_Summary/README.md

 ## Usage Information

 To run this applicaton, ensure the code editor (such as VS Code) that has Node.js installed.
-Proceed to open Terminal (in Mac or VS Code) or Git (if using Windows) and type node app and hit 'Enter'.
+Proceed to open Terminal (in Mac or VS Code) or Git (if using Windows) and, after reaching the correct path, type 'node app' and hit 'Enter'.
 A set of questions will be prompted and ensure the email address is in this format (email@email.com) to pass validation.
 Once the application finishes running, the team.html file will be generated in the 'Output' folder.

 ## Installation Instructions